johans-work/berserk/README.md

 (draft)

 # Intro

+Berserk is a universal ergonomic keyboard layout for programmable keyboards that offers a sensible default for anything from split and 40% and up.
+Get a running start with berserk, or take from it what works for you.

 Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstruct your real work.

-Berserk is a univeral ergonomic keyboard layout for programmable keyboards, that also offers a sensible default for split and 40%.
-Get a running start with berserk, or take from it what works for you.

 ![image](https://pbs.twimg.com/media/GRINuIqbYAEL3nf?format=jpg&name=4096x4096)